magichome/mhip_tracker/doc/cad.md

 I sized holes according to screws and bolts I assumed I could readily find.
 I couldn't.
 That's why I went with plastic pins on the circuit boards and cable ties for the case tabs.
 I think the approach I took turned out fine but I would have designed things a little differently if I knew this ahead of time.

-_The case should probably be rotated 90 degrees countclockwise so both batteries would be shaded by the solar panel._
+_The case should probably be rotated 90 degrees counterclockwise so both batteries would be shaded by the solar panel._

+Oooh, better idea.
+Rotate the case _45 degrees_ counterclockwise!
+That way only the corner with the GPS antenna needs to be outside the shade of the solar panel.
+In addition the distance between the case and the solar panel mounts is reduced making for a more robust connection.
+Finally, having the case angled to the vehicle motion would reduce the force of foreign object impacts.

 ### Closing Remarks